LibelDev/viurr/README.md

 Video

-This program uses FFmpeg to encode the HLS playlist file and output the video with the original codecs. (i.e. `-c copy`), the executable FFmpeg and FFprobe are already included.
+This program uses FFmpeg to encode the HLS playlist file and output the video with the original codecs. (i.e. `-c copy`).

-You may also set the absolute paths to the environment variables `FFMPEG_PATH` and `FFPROBE_PATH` to use the specified executables.
+If you already have FFmpeg available in your `PATH`, then you are good to go, otherwise, you need to set the environment variable `FFMPEG_PATH` as the path to the executable FFmpeg.

 ```bash
 $ viurr download episode video 6979